 1 General

 1.1 The collective letter, or calling notice, for a meeting shall indicate the status of the meeting, whether physical meeting, physical meeting with remote participation, or virtual meeting.
 For physical meetings with remote participation, the notification shall indicate whether, and for which sessions, remote participation can be requested.
 Where the meeting is a physical meeting with remote participation, the notification shall also indicate that the decision making is with those physically present in the room.
 Where the meeting is a virtual meeting, the notification shall indicate that decision making is by consensus.
+Merged in §6.4

 1.2 The guidance for the provision of accessibility capabilities is provided in [b-FSTP.ACC-RemPart].
+See §10.2

 1.3 The times of opening and closing of sessions during a meeting shall normally be adhered to.
 Amendments to the timings of meetings, and of sessions within meetings shall be notified to all participants as soon as practically possible after the decision to change the timings has been taken.
+New §6.1bis

 1.4 In a plenary meeting, the Chairman will create an agenda that prioritize the work items that are planned for consent and agreement during the meeting.
-Work on items not planned for consent or agreement at the meeting, including the presentation of contributions on those topics, may be deferred to subsequent interim meetings.C1: Clause 1.4 should indicate “consent, determination, decision or agreement”, in the interest of being more fully applicable to the work of the sector.
+Work on items not planned for consent or agreement at the meeting, including the presentation of contributions on those topics, may be deferred to subsequent interim meetings.
+New §6.4bis

+C1: Clause 1.4 should indicate “consent, determination, approval or agreement”, in the interest of being more fully applicable to the work of the sector.
 We observe that the text proposed by the AHG was based upon current procedures of a study group that had not used TAP for its approval of Recommendations.
+New §6.4bis.

 2 Remote Participation

 C11: The following comments are of an editorial nature concerning the titles of the three sections after the "General" section.
 This is followed by "Remote Participation", "[Physical Meeting with] Remote Participation", and "Virtual Meeting".
 It would appear that the initial "Remote Participation" section could be subsumed under the "General" section.
 If the "General" part is numbered as "1", then the following paragraph could be "1.1".
 This would mean keeping the next section as "Physical Meeting with remote Participation" as "2", followed by section "3" as "Virtual Meeting".
 The main reason for this would be to keep the same terminology as in the revised PP Resolution 167.
+To be discussed as A Suppl.
+4 does not have the same structure and titles.

 2.1 Where the Chairman of the meeting is participating remotely in physical meetings, then an acting Chairman shall be identified that is physically present, to ensure meeting continuity should the communication with the Chairman fail.
+Merged in §6.3

 2.2 All remote participants shall have the default state of mute when utilising a tool to participate remotely.
 Remote participants shall only unmute when the Chairman recognises them.
-Remote participants should take all measures to ensure that their participation is without background noise, so as to be understood and participate in the meeting
+Remote participants should take all measures to ensure that their participation is without background noise, so as to be understood and participate in the meeting Merged in §6.3 and §8.4

 2.3 The requirement for a remote moderator shall be based on the tool that is used to provide remote participation.
+The relationship with the tool being used is unclear.
+The note on clause 3.2.3 says "A remote participation moderator is not systematically available for each meeting with remote participation.".
+Moreover, expression "remote participation moderator" is followed by "(when available)" in §7.2 and §8.8.